gravitational/teleport/docs/4.3/architecture/teleport_nodes.md

 for storage.
 These recorded sessions can be replayed later via `tsh play` command or in a web browser.

-Some Teleport users mistakenly believe that audit and session recording happen by default on the Teleport proxy server.
-This is not the case because a proxy cannot see the encrypted traffic, it is encrypted end-to-end, i.e. from an SSH client to an SSH server/node, see the diagram below:
+Some Teleport users assume that audit and session recording happen by default on the Teleport proxy server.
+This is not the case in default configuration because a proxy cannot see the encrypted traffic, it is encrypted end-to-end, i.e. from an SSH client to an SSH server/node, see the diagram below:

 ![session-recording-diagram](../img/session-recording.svg)